-- Delta does not charge last-minute booking fees
+Delta does not charge last-minute booking fees

-- Delta does not allow stopovers or open jaws on award flights (connections must be under 4 hours domestically; under 24 hours internationally)
+> - Delta does not allow stopovers or open jaws on award flights (connections must be under 4 hours domestically; under 24 hours internationally)

-- Delta does not charge a telephone booking fee, so call 800-221-1212 if you need help booking your flights
+> - Delta does not charge a telephone booking fee, so call 800-221-1212 if you need help booking your flights

-- Delta does not have international first class, so you cannot use Delta miles to book first class on partner airlines
+> - Delta does not have international first class, so you cannot use Delta miles to book first class on partner airlines

-When you have enough miles accumulated, you can use them for award travel.
-Here’s how to use them.
+> When you have enough miles accumulated, you can use them for award travel.
+Here’s how:

-The most obvious use for Delta miles is for Delta award flights and they make it super simple to find a seat.
+> The most obvious use for Delta miles is for Delta award flights and they make it super simple to find a seat.

-To start, navigate to Delta.com.
+> To start, navigate to Delta.com.
 Right at the top, enter where you want to go and when.
 Click “Advanced Search,” and in the menu that appears, select “Shop with Miles” to see award flights.